blur-network/blur/README.md

 Whenever you find a block, your daemon will show a bold message with the block # found.
 There is a slight delay between that message and the balance reflecting in your wallet.

-**If your daemon will not work, try compiling from source by following instructions for the Windows Build Environment below.**
+**For Sync Issues**

+If you cannot synchronize with the network, kill your daemon & restart with the following options:

+Linux: `cd` to the directory you downloaded the files into, and type:
+`./blurd --add-exclusive-node 178.128.191.245:14894 --add-exclusive-node 178.128.178.247:14894 --add-exclusive-node 178.128.128.67:14894 --add-exclusive-node 178.128.131.28:14894`

+Windows:  Open cmd.exe, `cd` to the directory you downloaded the files into, and type:
+`blurd.exe --add-exclusive-node 178.128.191.245:14894 --add-exclusive-node 178.128.178.247:14894 --add-exclusive-node 178.128.128.67:14894 --add-exclusive-node 178.128.131.28:14894`

+This should fix the synchronizing issue if the daemon does not connect to the seed nodes automatically.

+You can also see additional command-line options by running the daemon with the option `--help`.
+The program will return a list of startup flags and their descriptions.

 # Build Blur from Source Code:

 **Linux Build Environment Setup:** <a href="https://gist.github.com/blur-network/4e7692e9ab78737a9293917f19c36dab"> Environment for Linux </a>

-**Windows Build Environment Setup:**<a href="https://gist.github.com/blur-network/ead3189d181a5f85b9688fcd569195a6"> Environment for Windows </a>
+**Windows MSYS2 Build Environment Setup:**<a href="https://gist.github.com/blur-network/ead3189d181a5f85b9688fcd569195a6"> Environment for Windows </a>

 ## Cloning the repository